Copywriting basics: How to boost conversions

 Copywriting Basics: ASPA method

 There are virtually endless different ways of structuring texts.
 These are usually based on the same marketing insights and also have the same value.
-The important thing is that you choose one.
+The only important thing is that you choose one.
 This will give your texts a clear structure and a common thread.

-My favorite is the so-called APSA layout, which I would like to introduce to you here.
-You can use this principle to structure any text, whether it's a blog post or a product description.
+My favourite is the so-called APSA layout, which I would like to introduce to you here.
+You can use this principle to structure any text, whether it’s a blog post or a product description.

 A: Attention